 Our work is guided by our collective beliefs and commitments to:

 - Promoting individualized and person-centered approaches to each situation.

 - Combining the lived experiences of deaf people with research and data to improve evidence-based decision-making.

 - Partnering with communities to strengthen relationships, outreach, and engagement with members.

 - Centering the experience and expertise of deaf people in every aspect of our work.

 - Working towards equity with a systems lens, rather than situations, that amplify the collective power of individuals, communities, and organizations towards #Deafsuccess.

 More About Us

-The National Deaf Center’s mission is to close the substantial gaps in education and employment that exist for deaf people in the United States and its territories.
 We are a technical assistance and dissemination center funded by the U.S. Department of Education’s Office of Special Education Programs (OSEP).
 Project Officer: Dr. Louise Tripoli.
 The National Deaf Center is located at the University of Texas at Austin, based in the Meadows Center for Preventing Educational Risk at the College of Education.